paultough/lumicube/README.md

 ### Additional notes

-This file is taken directly from the LumiCube open source repo with a few modifications so that you can run commands using the LumiCube python API on a remote computer.
-This is what I bought my LumiCube for - so that I could remotely control it based on things happening on my local computer.
+The standard_library.py file was taken directly from the LumiCube open source repo with a few modifications so that you can run commands using the LumiCube python API on a remote computer.
+The hard work was done byt he AstractFoundry team.

+The changes I made were to bring to life the reason I bought my LumiCube - so that I could remotely control it based on things happening on my local computer or on the Internet.
 I was frustrated that I needed to access the web API on the cube to code it and so this is my solution which works for my purposes and I supply here for anyone else wanting to do something similar.  *Be nice - I only dust off my Python skills about once per year!*

 The original AbstractFoundry code can be found here so you can compare: